stashed/docs/docs/guides/latest/workloads/statefulset.md

 ---
-title: Backup and Restore StatefulSet's Data | Stash
+title: Backup and Restore Volumes of a StatefulSet | Stash
-description: A step by step guide showing how to backup and restore StatefulSet's data.
+description: A step by step guide showing how to backup and restore volumes of a StatefulSet.
 menu:
   product_stash_0.8.3:
     identifier: workload-statefulset
-    name: Backup & Restore StatefulSet's Data
+    name: Backup & Restore Volumes of a StatefulSet
     parent: workload
     weight: 30
 product_name: stash